Prevent moth holes, clean and store cashmere

 Wrap each item in a clean cotton pillowcase, length of cotton sheeting or acid-free tissue to create a further barrier from pests, then pack into a clean container – plastic is good but some fibres need something more breathable.
 Check that the container is clean by vacuuming and wiping down with a damp, detergent-soaked cloth to ensure all dust, hair and any eggs or moth larvae are removed if you can.

-Nestle lavender sachets, cedarwood blocks or Rentokil moth papers in the box to help ward off egg-laying adult moths, but remember these don't last forever and need to be regularly replaced or renewed.
+Nestle lavender sachets, cedarwood blocks or Rentokil moth papers inside the box to help ward off egg-laying adult moths, but remember these don't last forever and need to be regularly replaced or renewed.
 Tape up any edges, zips or openings of your containers.

 Store your cleaned, properly packed clothes away from carpets and other fabrics and soft furnishings, ideally somewhere clean and cool as moths prefer the warmth of modern homes.
 As well as keeping your clothes clean it's important to keep carpets, soft furnishings and even curtains clean and free from dust to ensure that hungry moths find little to eat.